Bumgarner shines, Giants top Mets in 16 for 6th in a row

 The lefty ace allowed McNeil’s leadoff single in the ninth then was initially credited with getting J.D.
 Davis to ground into a double play, but the Mets challenged the call and it was overturned on replay after 48 seconds.

 MadBum still got out of it and received a rousing ovation as he walked off the mound.

-He threw just 94 pitches.
+“It means a lot.
+I’ve been through a lot here and I’ve been here for a long time,” Bumgarner said.
+“That’s special, it is.”

 Alonso’s groundout in the first put the Mets ahead.
 San Francisco tied it on Kevin Pillar’s sacrifice fly in the fourth.
 Both teams had other chances, but each starter consistently worked out of jams.